 SIN Chile works to share UK’s best practice on policies in science and innovation with Chile’s Ministries, universities and research funding institutions.

-The Science and Innovation Network is based in 30 countries/territories around the world.
+The Science and Innovation Network has over 110 officers in over 40 countries/territories around the world.
 We engage with the local science & innovation community in support of UK policy overseas and also create strategic relationships to harness the value of science & innovation discoveries and investments overseas, leading to mutual UK and host-country benefits.
 For a brief covering Chile’s Science and Innovation landscape, UK priorities and successes in Chile read the UK Science and Innovation Network Country Snapshot here.

 The Science and Innovation Network (SIN) Chile is part of SIN LatAm regional hub (Argentina, Brazil & Chile) with officers situated in the British Embassy in Brasilia, the British Consulate in São Paulo, the British Embassy in Buenos Aires and the British Embassy in Santiago.
 Funded by the UK Government, SIN Chile aims to promote scientific and technological collaboration between Chile and the UK.

 Science and Innovation Network